-^{} Based on NAP documents; Based on GENDERACTION survey 2017/2019 and progress tool; NAP released in 2019; only available in French.
+Based on NAP documents; Based on GENDERACTION survey 2017/2019 and progress tool; NAP released in 2019; Only available in French.

 Source: NAP documents.

-5.2 Analysis based on the adapted progress tool
+Analysis based on the adapted progress tool

 The High Level Group for Joint Programming (GPC), which is responsible for Priority 2a "Jointly Addressing Grand Challenges" in the ERA Roadmap, developed a progress tool to assess activities relating to the implementation of Priority 2a.
-This progress tool was adapted for Priority 4 by GENDERACTION.
+This progress tool was adapted for Priority 4 by GEN-DERACTION.
 Members of the SWG GRI provided the information in spring 2019.

 Most countries who mentioned specific action(s) relating to Priority 4 also took such action(s).
 Greece implemented fewer measures than planned (4 instead of 9).
 Poland, which submitted its NAP in spring 2019, mentioned planned action(s) in the NAP but has not yet started with their implementation.
+The information shown in Figure 10 does not say much about NAP implementation because no information is available on the scope or potential impact of these policies or measures.
+To open up this black box, GENDERACTION collected information on concrete policies and measures through a survey of members of the SWG GRI.
+The first GENDERACTION report contained 64 factsheets which provided information on concrete policies (D3.1).
+In 2019, the respondents were asked to update the available information.
+Internet research carried out in the course of the preparation of this report completed the information.
+A total of 102 factsheets are available.

-Figure 10 Number of policies and measures implemented relating to NAP Priority 4
+Figure 10: Number of policies and measures implemented relating to NAP Priority 4

 EU countries which submitted a NAP.
-Five countries (Croatia, Estonia, Ireland, Latvia, United Kingdom) did not provide information for the progress tool.
+Five countries (Croatia, Estonia, Ireland, Latvia, the United Kingdom) did not provide information for the progress tool.
 Information for these countries is derived from an internet search.